jnsrnhld/automated-benchmarking-env/ansible/README.md

 ### Spark image

-Because HiBench does not support Spark versions later than 3.1.1 and there are no public available images of this version which work with the kubeflow spark-operator (as of late 2024), you need to provide that spark image and set its name in the ansible [vars](vars.yaml) file.
+Because HiBench does not support Spark versions later than 3.1.1 and there are no public available images of this version which work with the kubeflow spark-operator (as of late 2024), you may provide a spark image with the desired version and set its name in the ansible [vars](vars.yaml) file.

 Therefore, follow these step after cloning the [spark repository](https://github.com/apache/spark) and creating a docker repository on dockerhub: